japila-books/apache-spark-internals/docs/webui/StorageListener.md

 ====
 `updateRddInfo` is used when:

-* `SparkContext` xref:ROOT:SparkContext.adoc#getRDDStorageInfo[is requested for storage status of cached RDDs]
+* `SparkContext` ROOT:SparkContext.md#getRDDStorageInfo[is requested for storage status of cached RDDs]
 * StorageListener <<updateRDDInfo, updates registered RDDInfos (with block updates from BlockManagers)>>
 ====